ericwq/gskills/docs/eds2.md

 ### Process EDS update

+The response endpoints is re-ordered by priority.
+Each priority has a balancer group.
+Only the priority in use is started.

 `edsBalancer.run()` is waiting on the channel `x.xdsClientUpdate`, Upon receives `edsUpdate` message:

 - `run()` calls `x.handleXDSClientUpdate()`, which is actually `edsBalancer.handleXDSClientUpdate()`.